gcbourdon/Apple-Exercise/README.md

 - Used longs for the count and value variables to ensure enough space to store in a single variable

 - For the post mapping, since the methods are not idempotent (do not return same value for same input) it was not appropriate to use path variables.
-Therefore, I decided to use a Map<String, Integer> input
+Therefore, I decided to use a Map<String, Integer> body in the request